 on food culture at national and international conferences, including the IEHCA International

 Conference in Tours, France (2016), the Umbra Institute Food Conference (2012), and

 the Colloquium Pomme de Terre at the Université de Tours (2008).
-At Simon's Rock since
+She has been teaching

 - “Seeing and Tasting: The Evolution of Dessert in French Gastronomy”, Gastronomica 15(2): Summer 2015.